mdickinson/rounders/README.md

 # Rounder

-The "rounder" package extends the functionality provided by Python's built-in [`round`](https://docs.python.org/3/library/functions.html#round) function.
+The `rounder` package extends the functionality provided by Python's built-in [`round`](https://docs.python.org/3/library/functions.html#round) function.
 It aims to provide a more complete and consistent collection of decimal rounding functionality than is provided by the Python core and standard